Unraveling the Controversy: Who Really Invented Email?

 The Role of Popular Opinion

-Popular opinion has undoubtedly had a strong influence on the debate surrounding who invented email.
-On one hand, Ayyadurai has experienced a surge in popular support, with viral tweets and videos in celebration of his work.
+Popular opinion has undoubtedly strongly influenced the debate surrounding who invented email.
+On the one hand, Ayyadurai has experienced a surge in popular support, with viral tweets and videos celebrating his work.
 His supporters often cite the Smithsonian article in 1982 that erroneously credited him as the inventor of email, viewing it as an affirmation of his achievements.

-At the end of the day, the key question remains unanswered: who invented email?
+The key question remains unanswered: who invented email?
 Experts such as Thomas Haigh and David Crocker have stated that neither Tomlinson nor Ayyadurai possesses enough proof to make a legitimate claim to being the inventor.
-Nevertheless, both stories deserve to be heard, as they are both integral to the history of email.
+Nevertheless, both stories deserve to be heard, as they are integral to the history of email.

-Moving forward then, perhaps it would be best to accept both stories, recognize the contribution of both innovators, and celebrate the anniversary of the invention of email.
+Moving forward, perhaps it would be best to accept both stories, recognize the contribution of both innovators, and celebrate the anniversary of the invention of email.

 Should We Let Go of the Past?